 Investment properties are measured initially at cost and subsequently at fair value, based on the amount at which the asset could be exchanged between knowledgeable parties at arm's length.
-Properties are not depreciated but are revalued annually according to market conditions at the year-end.
+Properties are not depreciated but are revalued annually according to market conditions at the year end.
 Gains and losses on revaluation are posted to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
 The same treatment is applied to gains and losses on disposal.

-Rentals received in relation to investment properties are credited to the Financing and Investment Income line.
-Directly operating expenses related to investment properties are debited to the Financing and Investment Income line.
+Rentals received in relation to investment properties are credited to and directly operating expenses related to investment properties are debited to the Financing and Investment Income line in the Comprehensive Income and Expenditure Statement.

 Revaluation and disposal gains and losses are not permitted by statutory arrangements to have an impact on the General Fund Balance.
-These gains and losses are therefore reversed out of the General Fund Balance in the Movement in Reserves Statement and posted to the Capital Adjustment Account and the Capital Receipts Reserve (for the sale proceeds).
+These gains and losses are therefore reversed out of the General Fund Balance in the Movement in Reserves Statement and posted to the Capital Adjustment Account and to the Capital Receipts Reserve in respect of the sale proceeds.